Sequential Tests of Multiple Hypotheses Controlling False Discovery and Nondiscovery Rates: Control of FDR and FNR

 For each data stream $k\in[K]$, the test statistic $\Lambda^{(k)}_n$ must satisfy certain error probabilities that only depend on its associated data stream $X_1^{(k)}, X_2^{(k)},\ldots$ and not on any other data streams in any multivariate way.
 Specifically, given prescribed bounds $\alpha,\beta\in(0,1)$ on the FDR and FNR, we assume that for each test statistic $\Lambda^{(k)}_n$, $k\in[K]$, there exist critical values such that for each $s\in[K]$.
 These error bounds simply guarantee that $\Lambda_n^{(k)}$ has critical values allowing it to achieve conventional (i.e., not in any multiple testing sense) type~I and II error probabilities given by certain fractions of $\alpha$ and $\beta$, respectively.
-In particular, \eqref{typeI} says that the sequential test on the $k$th data stream $X_1^{(k)}, X_2^{(k)},\ldots$ that samples until $\Lambda^{(k)}_n\not\in(A_1^{(k)}, B_s^{(k)})$ has type~I error probability no greater than $(s/K)\alpha$, and \eqref{typeII} says that the test that samples until $\Lambda^{(k)}_n\not\in (A_s^{(k)}, B_1^{(k)})$ has type~II error probability no greater than $(s/K)\beta$, for any $s\in[K]$.
-Below we will show that, in many cases there are standard sequential statistics that satisfy these error bounds, and there are standard software packages that allow computation of the critical values, as well as even closed-form formulas in many cases, discussed below.
+In particular, \eqref{typeI} says that the sequential test on the $k$th data stream $X_1^{(k)}, X_2^{(k)},\ldots$ that samples until $\Lambda^{(k)}_n\not\in(A_1^{(k)}, B_s^{(k)})$, rejecting (resp.\ accepting) $H^{(k)}$ if $\Lambda^{(k)}_n$ crosses $B_s^{(k)}$ (resp.\ $A_1^{(k)}$) first, has type~I error probability no greater than $(s/K)\alpha$.
+Similarly, \eqref{typeII} says that the test which samples until $\Lambda^{(k)}_n\not\in (A_s^{(k)}, B_1^{(k)})$ has type~II error probability no greater than $(s/K)\beta$, for any $s\in[K]$.
+Below we will show that in many cases there are standard sequential statistics that satisfy these error bounds, and there are standard software packages that allow computation of the critical values, as well as even closed-form formulas in some cases.
 Given critical values satisfying \eqref{typeI}-\eqref{typeII}, the ordering \eqref{AB.ord} holds without loss of generality since otherwise $A_s^{(k)}$ could be replaced by $\wtilde{A}_s^{(k)}=\max\{A_1^{(k)},\ldots, A_s^{(k)}\}$ for which \eqref{typeII} would still hold, and similarly for $B_s^{(k)}$.
-In addition, the critical values $A_s^{(k)}, B_s^{(k)}$ may also depend on the sample size~$n$ of the test statistic~$\Lambda_n^{(k)}$ being compared with them, however we omit this from the notation in order to make it too cumbersome.
+In addition, the critical values $A_s^{(k)}, B_s^{(k)}$ may also depend on the sample size~$n$ of the test statistic~$\Lambda_n^{(k)}$ being compared with them, however we omit this from the notation in order to not make it too cumbersome.
+This is because, although different test statistics will be ranked and compared with the critical values at different stages, the test statistics being compared always have the same current sample size~$n$ at the time of comparison (see the definition of the $\wtilde{\Lambda}_n^{(k)}$ in step~\ref{fdrsample-step} of the procedure's definition, below) making this dependence possible.
+That is, $\wtilde{\Lambda}_n^{(1)}, \wtilde{\Lambda}_n^{(2)},, \wtilde{\Lambda}_n^{(3)}\ldots$ will be ranked and compared, but never with any $\wtilde{\Lambda}_{n'}^{(k)}$ for $n'\ne n$.